Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Phase separation in O(grad 4) theory

 Hence, for sufficiently large $\nu$ we expect $\xi\to 0$.
-We thus interpret the forbidden region as being due to interfacial width falling to zero beyond which there is no solution involving conventional phase separation.
+We thus interpret the forbidden region as being due to interfacial width falling to zero beyond which there is no solution involving conventional phase separation~\footnote{For $\bar\lambda=0$, Eq.~\eqref{eq:xi_forbidden_approximation} gives that $\xi\to0$ as $\nu\to\nuF^0 \approx 0.23K$ for $a=b=1$; this rough estimate should be compared to the exact result from Eq.~\eqref{eq:nuF0}, $\nuF^0 \approx 0.70K$.
+Thus, Eq.~\eqref{eq:xi_forbidden_approximation} correctly captures the mechanism leading to the forbidden region, but since it uses a small $\nu$ expansion, should not be relied upon for quantitative predictions.}.

 The boundary of the forbidden region $\nuF(\bar\lambda)$ can be computed exactly, as detailed in App.~\ref{app:forbidden_region}.
 For $\bar\lambda = 0$, the maximal value of $\nu$ for which the theory is well-defined reads (red dot in Fig.~\fref[b]{fig:constantcoeff_forbiddenregion}):